RafaMMas/IberianFishHSMs/README.md

 <div style="text-align: justify;">

-Among the ten types used to develop the microhabitat suitability models, in this river reach leaves, algae, roots, and sand were absent.
+Among the ten types of cover recorded and used to develop the microhabitat suitability models, in this river reach leaves, algae, roots, and sand were absent.
 The most abundant cover types were logs and woody debris (wood) and shade which covered most of the margins.
 Rock was the most abundant instream cover, especially in the transition zone between pools, whereas the remaining cover types were only present in small patches.

 </div>